 - enjoy stimulating, challenging and rewarding learning experiences no matter what their social backgrounds may be;

 - develop positive attitudes to learning together with deep and sustained knowledge and understanding;

-- experience a broad range of subjects, content, ideas and concepts in Years 7 and 8, leading to more specialised study in Years 9-13;
+- experience a broad range of subjects, content, ideas and concepts in in Key Stage 3, leading to more specialised study in Key Stage 4;

 - have the opportunity to undertake, as far as possible the full suite of English Baccalaureate qualifications at Key Stage 4;